As I mentioned in a previous blog, I decided to spend only four days in Vegas this year for the World Series of Poker.

 The other thing he talked about nonstop was wrestling.
 Like, actual college wrestling.
 I almost preferred the poker talk.
 This dude’s breaking down the 198-pounder at Nebraska against his rival from Wisconsin.
 Supposedly, Nebraska thought they were going to run roughshod over the Big Ten but got a huge reality check when they saw how good those Badgers were (sick burn).

 This dude didn’t stop flapping his gums for two straight hours, except for the rare occasion when he decided to play a hand of poker.
 Then, as soon as the dealer was about to put the flop out, this guy would quit talking mid-sentence, put on his sunglasses and stare straight ahead for the entirety of the hand.
 Didn’t matter if it was 30 seconds or 8 minutes.
 Then when the hand was over he’d take the glasses off and pick up right where he left off.
 I’m not making this up.
-I literally laughed out loud the second time he quit talking and put the glasses on.
+I literally laughed out the second time he quit talking and put the glasses on.

 One of the highlights of my poker life was baiting this cauliflower ear into bluffing off his entire stack as I laughed and lit up a cigar in the middle of the poker room.
 OK, that didn’t happen.
-At least it was a different player who put the cold deck on me to knock me out of the tournament around dinnertime.
+At least it was a different player who put the cold deck on me to knock me out of the tournament at around dinnertime.

 I was a little unsure of what to do next, as I felt like I should be playing some kind of poker since that’s why I was in town but didn’t feel like I wanted to play Omaha or play all night since I was already a little tired from the tournament.
-I decided to go back to Caesar’s to rest a bit, and once there I decided I might as well just play there instead of going somewhere else.
+I decided to go back to Caesar’s to rest a bit, and once there I decided I might as well just play here instead of going somewhere else.

 I hadn’t played at Caesar’s in probably 9 years.
 Back then I did tie an all-time poker record by literally winning a pot with no money in it whatsoever.
 The dealer had dealt the cards but didn’t inform the small or big blinds to put their money in.
 I raised and everybody folded, including the players in the blinds.
 The dealer then tried to collect the blinds but they refused to put them in, saying they might have called my raise had they known they already owed money to the pot.
 This is patently ridiculous, those guys still owed their blinds.
 The dealer instead said she wasn’t going to make them pay but would reimburse me what they owed out of her tips.
 I said we could just call it even and thus was the proud winner of a $0 pot.